kiboschool/course-intro-to-data-science/src/lessons/nlp/nlp-assignment.md

 **NOTE!**

-- This is a group assignment with maximum of 3 people in a group.
+- This is an individual assignment.
-- Explore as much as you can with this data.
-Hence, don't limit yourself to just the hints.
+- Be ready to do additional googling to complete this exercise, if necessary.
+- Feel free to explore, experiment, and ask questions if you encounter any challenges.
 </aside>

 ## Sentiment Analysis of Jumia Product Reviews
-In this group assignment, you will apply your knowledge of sentiment analysis to analyze the sentiments expressed in product reviews by Jumia customers.
-You will work together as a group to preprocess the text data, build a sentiment analysis model, and interpret the results.
+In this assignment, you will apply your knowledge of sentiment analysis to analyze the sentiments expressed in product reviews by Jumia customers.
+You will work alone to preprocess the text data, build a sentiment analysis model, and interpret the results.

 ### Dataset
 You are provided with a dataset containing customer reviews.
 The dataset includes the following columns: